SEL-ICS/NHS-Snowflake-CoP/TSQL to SnowSQL/TSQL_to_SnowSQL.md

     ```

 #### Temporary Table Syntax
 * SnowSQL no longer uses the # (#temp_table) and instead is written similar to normal tables, instead defining this in a CREATE OR REPLACE TEMPORARY TABLE statement in the below statement.
-It will still require a Database and Schema be defined defined
+It will still require a Database and Schema be defined.
     ```sql
     USING
         DATABASE_NAME
         ,SCHEMA_NAME
-    CREATE OR REPLACE TEMPORARY TABLE temp_table -- identical syntaxt to normal table, with added TEMPORARY
+    CREATE OR REPLACE TEMPORARY TABLE temp_table -- identical syntax to normal table, with added TEMPORARY
     ```
     Due to speed of Snowflake it is however recommended to use CTEs in place of temporary tables in cases of smaller tables.
 CTEs are defined in the same way as TSQL.